docker-leash/docker-leash/docs/install/installation.rst

 Please note that this plugin do **authorization** and **not authentication**.
 You don't have many choices on the method to authenticate from the `docker client` to the `docker daemon`.
 The current - and only - method is to use SSL client certificates.
-We gently redirect you to the `official docker documentation <https://docs.docker.com/engine/security/https/>`_.
+We redirect you to the `official docker documentation <https://docs.docker.com/engine/security/https/>`_.